-- You gain access to a multi-disciplinary team of supervised and trained specialists in autism (usually a speech language pathologist, occupational therapist, and behavioral case manager / behavior analyst)
+- You gain access to a multi-disciplinary team of supervised and trained specialists in autism (usually a speech-language pathologist, occupational therapist, and behavioral case manager/behaviour analyst)

 - A yearly individualized service plan is developed based on parent priorities and child need

-- Interventionists are selectively placed for child-focused teaching and modeling of skills
+- Interventionists may be included for child-focused teaching and modeling of skills

 - Services take place in home and community settings